pooyatavan/Activity-Watch-Import-Export-/README.md

 ## Important Notes

 All paths in this project are configured for OneDrive.
-If you want to use another cloud service, update the paths in the scripts accordingly [web:1].
+If you want to use another cloud service, update the paths in the scripts accordingly.